Zeenisos/Project_Self-balancing-Robot/README.md

 ESP32Servo

-🚀 วิธีการใช้งาน (How to use)
+🚀 How to Use

-📱 การใช้งานผ่าน Web UI
+📱 Using the Web UI

-เปิดหุ่นยนต์ (ESP32 จะปล่อย WiFi ชื่อ RobotControl หากต่อเน็ตบ้านไม่ได้ หรือจะต่อกับ Router บ้านก็ได้)
+Turn on the robot (The ESP32 will broadcast a WiFi AP named RobotControl if it cannot connect to your home network).

-ดู IP Address จากหน้าจอ OLED ของรีโมท (กดปุ่ม Joy 2 ครั้งเพื่อขอ IP สแกน QR Code เข้าเว็บได้เลย)
+Check the IP Address on the remote's OLED screen (Double-click the joystick button to request the IP and scan the QR Code to open the web app).

-ในหน้าเว็บสามารถ:
+On the Web UI, you can:

-บังคับทิศทางด้วย Virtual Joystick
+Steer the robot using the Virtual Joystick.

-จิ้มบนแผนที่เพื่อสร้างเส้นทาง (GPS Waypoint) แล้วกด SEND ROUTE
+Tap on the map to set a GPS waypoint, then click SEND ROUTE for autonomous navigation.

-ควบคุมหันหัวซ้าย-ขวา หรือเปิดโหมด Auto Scan
+Control the head pan servos or activate Auto-Scan mode.

-🎮 การใช้งานผ่าน Remote
+🎮 Using the Custom Remote

-เปิดหุ่นยนต์ และเปิดรีโมท
+Turn on the robot, then turn on the remote.

-รอให้ไฟ LED ที่รีโมทหยุดกระพริบ (แสดงว่าเชื่อมต่อ nRF24L01 สำเร็จ)
+Wait for the remote's LED to stop blinking (indicating a successful nRF24L01 connection).

-โยกจอยสติ๊กเพื่อบังคับหุ่นยนต์เดินหน้า/ถอยหลัง และเลี้ยว
+Move the joystick to drive the robot forward/backward and turn.

-กดปุ่มจอยสติ๊กค้างไว้เพื่อขอพิกัด GPS ปัจจุบันของหุ่นยนต์ (จะขึ้น QR Code สำหรับ Google Maps)
+Press and hold the joystick button to request the robot's current GPS coordinates (A QR Code linking to Google Maps will appear).

-👨‍💻 ผู้พัฒนา (Author)
+👨‍💻 Author

-[ชื่อของคุณ] - Initial work - ลิงก์ GitHub ของคุณ
+[Your Name] - Initial work - [Your GitHub Profile]

 📜 License

-โปรเจกต์นี้จัดทำขึ้นเพื่อการศึกษาและการทดลองส่วนตัว (สามารถปรับแก้ระบุ License เช่น MIT ได้ตามต้องการ)
+This project is created for educational and personal experimentation purposes.
+(You can update this section to a specific license, e.g., MIT, as needed).